peytondodd/cannabiskingdom/README.md

 ## Bugs
 - (since Ver.
 1.1.0) Electric & Advanced Processing do not display electricity consumption.
 Advanced Processing does not raise education required as intended.
+- (since Ver.
+2.0.0) Dispensaries will still function even when input resrouces are unavailable.
+Dispensaries are modled after Majestic's coffee shops, which also share this bug.
+No known workaround.

 ## Planned Features
 - Add some type of building for entertainment/tourism that consumes cannabis